Optimal Model Selection for Conformalized Robust Optimization: Simulation Results

 \subsection{Model selection in the averaged case}

-In this subsection, we compare our methods \texttt{F-CROMS}, \texttt{E-CROMS} with two baseline methods: \begin{itemize} \item \texttt{Naive-CP}: The model $S_{\lambda}$ used in the CRO procedure is randomly selected from all pre-trained models $\{S_{\lambda}:\lambda \in \Lambda\}$, and then the conformal prediction set (\ref{eq:conformal_set_single_model}) is constructed for the randomly selected model.

-\item \texttt{E2E}: The labeled dataset $\{(X_i,Y_i)\}_{i=1}^n$ is split into two parts, $\gD_1$ and $\gD_2$, where $\gD_1$ is used to select a model via \texttt{E-CROMS}, and $\gD_2$ is used to construct the conformal prediction set (\ref{eq:conformal_set_single_model} for the selected model.
+In this case, we compare \texttt{E-CROMS}, \texttt{F-CROMS} and {\texttt{J-CROMS}} {with($\alpha/2$)/without($\alpha$)} against two baseline methods: \begin{itemize}\parskip 4pt \item \texttt{Naive-CP}: The model $S_{\lambda}$ used in the CRO procedure is randomly selected from all pre-trained models $\{S_{\lambda}:\lambda \in \Lambda\}$, and then the conformal prediction set (\ref{eq:conformal_set_single_model}) is constructed for the randomly selected model. \item \texttt{E2E}: The labeled data $\{(X_i,Y_i)\}_{i=1}^n$ is split into $\gD_1$ and $\gD_2$, where $\gD_1$ is used to select a model via \texttt{E-CROMS}, and $\gD_2$ is used to construct the conformal prediction set (\ref{eq:conformal_set_single_model}) for the selected model.
 For annotations such as ``\texttt{E2E-0.75}'', it means that the dataset is split such that $|\gD_1| = 0.75n$, $|\gD_2|=0.25n$.
-The detailed procedure of \texttt{E2E} is outlined in Appendix \ref{appen:split_CROMS}, which is adapted from the end-to-end approach in \citet{yeh2024end}. \end{itemize} For comparison, we evaluate the following metrics on the test dataset for each method. \begin{itemize} \item[(i)] \emph{Marginal miscoverage}: $\frac{1}{m}\sum_{j=n+1}^{n+m} \mathbbm{1}\left\{Y_{j} \notin \widehat{\mathcal{U}}(X_{j})\right\}$;
+The implementation of \texttt{E2E} is outlined in Appendix C.10, which is adapted from the end-to-end approach in \citet{yeh2024end}. \end{itemize} For evaluation, we compute the following metrics on the test data.
+Average loss is used to assess decision efficiency, with lower values indicating higher efficiency.
+Both marginal miscoverage and marginal misrobustness are expected to be less than or equal to $\alpha$. \begin{itemize}\parskip 2pt \item[(1)] {\textit{Avg.
+Loss}} $=\frac{1}{m} \sum_{j = n+1}^{n+m} \phi(Y_{j},\hat{z}(X_{j}))$;